-If you do want to fight with stubborn fat with liposuction surgery and avoid extensive scars and long recovery period in the same time, Vaser Lipo seems like a good solution for you.
+If you do want to remove stubborn fat with liposuction surgery and avoid extensive scars and a long recovery period at the same time, Vaser Lipo seems like a good solution for you.

 Vaser Lipo is thought to have a higher success rate than normal liposuction.
 This is due to smaller incisions and shorter time of liposuction surgery – the potential for complications like infection or necrosis is significantly decreased.
 A 2007 survey on VASER liposuction sets the patient satisfaction rate at around 84%.

 Within weeks after your Vaser Lipo, you should be able to spot a positive change in your body.
-New, smoother abdomen or the other body part should better represent how you really feel.
+A new, smoother abdomen or another body part should better represent how you really feel.
 The final results, however, as in the case of other types of liposuction, are to be expected within months, not weeks after your ultrasonic liposuction.

 VASER Liposuction Benefits